feliperfdev/feliperfdev/README.md

 ☕📱 Ask me about [**Dart**](https://dart.dev) and [**Flutter**](https://flutter.dev) <p>

-🌱 Currently learning State Management Patterns (BLoC, State, SSP), Design Patterns and Clean Architecture, MySQL, Firebase Cloud Messaging, Firebase CrashAnalytics, CI/CD and Docker.
+🌱 Currently learning State Management Patterns (BLoC, State, SSP), Design Patterns and Clean Architecture, MySQL, Firebase Cloud Messaging, Firebase CrashAnalytics, BDD, CI/CD and Docker.

 ⚡ **Currently I'm working on my first app made with Flutter <img src="assets/flutter-logo.png" width=18 title='Flutter'/> to be published at store platforms.
 Actually, this is the first side-project that I'm giving all efforts I can to develop such an app that will help people.
 As soon as possible, you'll meet the project!**